Peak and Off-Peak Hours: How They Affect Your Electric Bill

 See how much you can save by going solar with Palmetto

-Time-of-use (TOU) plans set the price per kilowatt-hour you pay for electricity, based on the time when you use that electricity.
-Typically, electricity is most expensive when demand is highest or energy is most expensive to produce.
-While you might spend more during times of highest demand, you might spend less during times of low demand.
+Time-of-use (TOU) plans set the price per kilowatt-hour you pay for electricity based on when you use that electricity.
+Typically, electricity is most expensive when demand is highest or energy is most expensive to produce and least expensive when demand is lowest.

-Peak electricity hours are those periods throughout the day when electricity is in high demand, so consumers pay an increased rate per kilowatt-hour for the electricity they use.
-These hours can vary by location, season, electricity company, and other factors.
+Peak electricity hours are when electricity is in high demand and most expensive.
+These hours can vary by location, season, electricity company, and more.

-Off-peak electricity hours are periods when the electricity demand is low and electricity is cheaper for utility customers.
-During these times, utilities and electric companies don’t have to pay as much to generate electricity because people are using less energy overall.
+Off-peak electricity hours are when the electricity demand is low and electricity is cheaper.
+During these times, it’s easier (and often cheaper) to generate enough electricity to meet demand..

 Some electric companies create time-of-use plans with a third level called super off-peak hours.
-During these hours, electricity prices are the lowest because demand is at its lowest point.
+During these hours, electricity prices and demand are at their lowest.

 Credit: EIA